 Sinister Cloth – The Sinister Cloth is an item that can only be obtained from Safari trips.
-These materials are used to create the Death Stench armor sets.
+They are used to create the Death Stench and Layered Death Stench armor sets.
 These sets offer decent resistance to Fire, Ice, and Water elements, as well as some useful skills.
 Sinister Cloth is also needed for the Commission Armor set: some well-rounded gear that’s helpful in many situations!

 Dash Extract – This is a unique crafting material used in the creation of Dash Juice.
 The resulting item is a consumable that will cause you to use less stamina during most actions for a limited time.
 That makes it amazing for Bow and Insect Glaive players.
 Although Monster Hunter fans who use shields will also see some benefit.
 You can only get Dash Extract from three low-tier monsters in World, however, making the Tailraider Safari the perfect way to acquire it passively.
 You can earn Dash Extract by hunting (or raiding) Tzitzi-Ya-Ku, Diablos, and Black Diablos.